 Like your TV campaigns, you can measure the impact of your radio campaigns.
 No surprise, it works exactly the same way.
-You can upload your media plan to our platform and measure the uplift you receive from every single spot: by day, by creatives etc.
+You can upload your media plan to our platform and measure the effectiveness of your ad spend and the uplift you receive from every single spot: by day, by creatives etc.

 Furthermore, it's possible to measure the effect on your mobile app performance.
 This includes how it’s being used, the number of installs, search queries, launches, and conversions.

 How to augment your TV campaign with paid search ads: